 Orisha Oshun: Goddess of Fertility, Love and Beauty

-Oshun, also known as Osun or Oxum, is one of the most beloved Orishas in the Yoruba religion, revered as the goddess of love, fertility, rivers, and fresh waters.
-As the Orisha of sweetness and abundance, Oshun is considered a powerful healer, protector of women and children, and the bringer of prosperity and joy.
+Oshun, also known as Osun or Oxum, is one of the most beloved Orishas in the Yoruba religion.
+She is the goddess of love, fertility, rivers, and fresh waters.
+Oshun is considered a powerful healer, protector of women and children, and the bringer of prosperity and joy.

 Devotees honour Oshun with offerings of honey, cinnamon, oranges, and yellow flowers—gifts that reflect her sweetness and beauty.
 Her sacred colour is yellow, and her symbols include rivers, fans, and mirrors.